 “Our job is not to say look at her she’s perfect….our job is to look and say you know what you are imperfect and wired for struggle, but you are worthy of love and belonging”Brené Brown

 If anyone thinks they are something when they are not, they deceive themselvesGalatians 6:3

 I find satisfaction in facilitating perfectionism.
 I get excited about planning and organizing.
 It’s a trait that both baffles and impresses my husband.
 Even so I have come to learn too many times there is a price to always aiming toward being perfect.
 Perfection often times is unattainable.

 For too long I believed that I was falling sort of some unattainable ideal.
 My inability to reach the goal suppressed any confidence and self-esteem I had.
 The thought of having my imperfections exposed to the world was crippling.
-I was governed by fear.
+I was therefore governed by fear.

 One of the best ways to overcome a fear is through exposure.
 Instead of avoiding my flaws and hiding the shame, I was presented with the opportunity to accept them and share them with others.
 It has been freeing to realize that I no longer need to hide my imperfections.

 Accept one another, then, just as Christ accepted you, in order to bring praise to GodRomans 15:7